apache/druid/docs/release-info/migr-ansi-sql-null.md

 As of Druid 28.0.0, Druid writes segments in a SQL compatible null handling mode by default.
 This means that Druid stores null values distinctly from empty strings for string dimensions and distinctly from 0 for numeric dimensions.

-This can impact your application behavior because SQL the standard defines any comparison to null to be unknown.
+This can impact your application behavior because the ANSI SQL standard defines any comparison to null to be unknown.
-According to this three-value logic, `x <> 'some value'` only returns non-null values.
+According to this three-valued logic, `x <> 'some value'` only returns non-null values.

-The default Druid configurations for SQL compatible null handling mode is as follows:
+The default Druid configurations for 28.0.0 and later that enable SQL compatible null handling mode are the following:

 * `druid.generic.useDefaultValueForNull=false`
 * `druid.expressions.useStrictBooleans=true`